 Cartagena is a fortified coastal city that exudes its rich history through its centuries-old architecture.
 Founded in 1533, the city held a vital seaport for the Spanish conquerors, making it a key location to hold treasures acquired from the native population.
-This strategic value also made the city a prime target for pirates and other attackers, and thus Cartagena was designed to be one of the most sophisticated fortifications of the time.
+This strategic value also made the city a prime target for pirates and other attackers, thus Cartagena was designed to be one of the most sophisticated fortifications of the time.

-Located in Northwest Colombia and stretching over 70,000 hectares, Los Katíos is a UNESCO protected national park that is home to an abundance of rare and endangered animals, as well as a diverse wilderness that stretches from rainforests to mountains.
-The park also holds the world’s fastest river, the Atrato River, reportedly capable of pouring 4,900 m3 of water into the Caribbean Sea every second.
+Located in Northwest Colombia and stretching over 72,000ha (177,915ac) Los Katíos is a Unesco-protected national park that is home to an abundance of rare and endangered animals, as well as a diverse wilderness that stretches from rainforests to mountains.
+The park also holds the world’s fastest river – the Atrato River – reportedly capable of pouring 4,900 m3 of water into the Caribbean Sea every second.

-The time-defying qualities of the city come from the impressive preservation of architecture (dating back to the 16th century) and the fact that many of these buildings are still in use for their original purpose.
-Filled with multiple squares and colonial structures, the church of Santa Barbara stands as one of the highlights of this entrancing city.
+The time-defying qualities of the city come from the impressive preservation of architecture – dating back to the 16th century – and the fact that many of these buildings are still in use for their original purpose.
+Filled with multiple squares and colonial structures, the church of Santa Barbara stands out as one of the highlights of this entrancing city.

 San Augustin Archaeological Park is located in Huila and holds hundreds of carved stone statues that date back thousands of years.
-These statues are incredible examples of the creativity and artistry of the inhabitants, who left the area in the 8th century.
+These statues are incredible examples of the creativity and artistry of the inhabitants who left the area in the 8th century.

 Colombian coffee is renowned all around the world for its high quality and flavor and the protection of this plantation-filled landscape is vital for its sustainability.
-The Coffee Triangle holds sweeping coffee plantations, historic architecture, and beautiful mountainous views, making it awe-inspiring even for non-coffee drinkers.
+The Coffee Triangle holds sweeping coffee plantations, historic architecture and beautiful mountainous views – providing awe-inspiring views, even for non-coffee drinkers.

 Close to the city of Santa Marta, Tayrona National Park sits on the coast of Colombia and is a haven of natural beauty.
 Here visitors will witness the meeting of picturesque beaches with lush rainforests, the combination of which creates a unique biosphere.
 Many tours of the park will also visit the ancient ruins of Ciudad Perdida.

-Swapping ownership between the indigenous Kuna people, Spanish rulers, pirates, Colombians and even English, it also served as a prison from 1954-1984.
+Swapping ownership between the indigenous Kuna people, Spanish rulers, pirates, Colombians and even the English, it also served as a prison from 1954 to 1984.
 Now a national park, it holds an abundance of wildlife and its surrounding waters are renowned as great scuba diving spots.